undeMalum/portfolio/content/about/index.md

 description: "This page is about me and my life."
 toc: true
 ---

 # Hello World!
-Welcome to my website!
-I'm Mateusz Konat, a passionate tech tinkerer eager to share my journey with you.
+I'm Mateusz Konat—a tech enthusiast, sportsman, wit, and lifelong learner.

 Here, you'll discover more about me and my activities, explore [my blog](/portfolio/posts), and dive into [my projects](/portfolio/projects).